 The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to young people and children with SEN or disabilities aged 0-25 and their parents, about education, health and social care

 Speech and Language Therapists

 Behavioural Support Services

 When it is time for your child to start attending nursery or school, we can support you the transition period as we know this can be both challenging and an emotional time.
 Together, we can develop a transition plan which will help ensure that there is a smooth transition for you and your child.

 We work closely with other agencies in the community and have good links with Ipswich Opportunity group, which offers families a range of support services and where children with SEN can access play activities.

-What arrangements are in place to ensure that East Ipswich Children’s Centres are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that North and East Ipswich Children’s Centres are accessible for children and families with special educational needs and/or disability?

 Our Centres are DDA compliant and are fully accessible from all entrances and exits.